colwellblaine/var-scripts/README.md

 ##### .twmrc

 This is a config file for TWM.
 Why would I want to use twm?
 I don't know, it's aesthetically pleasing I guess, but it's a good config.

+##### upda

+This literally just updates and installs.
+The install script should automatically detect what package manager you use, assuming your system uses pacman, dnf, or (that's an exclusive or) apt.
+I basically don't use this personally, and in fact I am considering deleting it entirely, but sometimes it's nice to have the option to type less.